-TOPIC: isolation Transformers
+TOPIC: Shore Power Transformers

 The input side of an isolation transformer (primary winding) connects to the shore power pedestal.
 The output of the transformer (secondary winding) supplies the AC loads on the boat.
 The “connection” between the primary and secondary windings of the transformer is via an alternating magnetic field that rises and falls with the rise and fall of the shore power primary voltage waveform.
 There is no continuous electrical connection between the shore power ground and the boat’s ground system.
 Like an onboard inverter or a onboard generator, an isolation transformer is treated by electrical codes as an onboard AC source, and so the neutral and ground of the transformer output (secondary winding) are bonded together on the boat.

 A friend has a boat with a 50A, 240V shore power input to a Charles Industries IsoBoost Isolation Transformer.
 The IsoBoost never trips the 50A over-current set-point of conventional pedestal breakers.
 Not anywhere; not ever.
-So, the overload transient does fall within breaker tolerances sufficiently quickly.
+So, the overload spike transient does fall within breaker tolerances sufficiently quickly.
 However, even with all onboard load circuit breakers set to “off,” that transformer routinely trips pedestal breakers containing 30mA, 100mS ground fault sensors.
-On that boat, the Charles IsoBoost inrush spike does not resolve itself within the trip interval of the ground fault sensor, so successful connection to shore power is not possible.
+On that boat, the Charles IsoBoost inrush spike does not resolve itself within the trip interval of the ground fault sensor, so successful connection to ground fault protected shore power is not possible.
 The overload tolerance of the breaker is longer than the ground fault trip tolerance.
 Charles Industries has developed a “SoftStart” module that clamps and limits the magnitude of the inrush current.
 That “SoftStart” module is the solution that Charles recommends for tripping ground fault sensing breakers.

 It is highly likely that isolation transformers from other manufacturers may also be affected by this inrush spike phenomena.
 The “ground fault” in this scenario may result from capacitive coupling between the transformer windings and/or ground, or of inductive coupling through the electrostatic shield to ground, or a mix of factors.
 Whatever, it really doesn’t matter to an affected boat owner.
-It is something that can be mitigated by design improvements in the future, but those with affected transformers today will have to find work-arounds such as the Charles “SlowStart” module.
+It is something that can be mitigated by design improvements in the future, but those with affected transformers today will have to find work-arounds such as the Charles “SoftStart” module.

 TOPIC: Galvanic Isolators